EliAndrewC/l7r/rules/04-schools.md

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your Water now costs 5 fewer XP.
-Once per turn, you may lunge as an interrupt action at the cost of 1 action die.
+Once per round, you may lunge as an interrupt action at the cost of 1 action die.

 **Fifth Dan:**